Reading time: 7 min.

 Before hair transplant and 3 months after surgery (FUE, 2300 grafts)

-4-6 months after hair transplant
+What to expect 4-6 months after a hair transplant

 Around 4 months after your hair transplant, you should start to see some real progress.
 Patients will see improvements in hair density and length, and your new hairline or crown coverage should start to become clearly visible.

-Before hair transplant and 4 months after surgery (FUE, 750 grafts) — new growth is soft and flyaway at this stage; as it grows it will become thicker and heavier
+Before hair transplant and 4 months after surgery (FUE, 750 grafts) -- new growth is soft and flyaway at this stage; as it grows it will become thicker and heavier

-Prior to crown hair transplant and 5 months after surgery (FUE, 1800 grafts) — results start to be visible, though the patient can expect to see thicker coverage than this over the next few months
+Before crown hair transplant and 5 months after surgery (FUE, 1800 grafts) — results start to be visible, though the patient can expect to see thicker coverage than this over the next few months

 Before hair transplant and 6 months after surgery (FUE, 2200 grafts)